 This project is a continuation of summer research conducted two years ago in conjunction with Dr. Aldrich.
 Since that time, more variables and real data have been obtained to assist in judging validity of results.

 - An investigation into the use of statistical trigonometry, phase and shift relationships, with emphasis on biological/physiological data.

 This project will investigate how trigonometry and vectors can be used to analyze data.
 We will attempt to analyze two experiments conducted on crayfish (an experiment conducted at the University of Kentucky under Dr. Robin Cooper).
 One experiment was on the behavior of crayfish interactions and the second experiment was to look at the relationship between heart rate and ventral rate under different stimulus to determine synchronicity.

 - An investigation into methods to detect outliers using Stalactite Plots and other mechanisms.

 This project is a completion of a project started years ago.
 This project will involve programming and analysis of baseball data.
 The goal is to find and remove real outliers from the data based on an overall, multiple variable, approach.

 View Dr. Nadolski's home page

-- Dr. Pete Nelson, Associate Professor, Physics and Biology:
+- Dr. Peter Nelson, Professor, Physics and Biology: